edvella/yucca/README.md

 ## Overview
 Yucca is a comprehensive tool for managing inventory, sales, clients, suppliers, and financial operations for small to medium-sized businesses.

+## Requirements

+To run and develop Yucca, you need:

+- .NET 8.0 SDK or later
+- Visual Studio 2022 or Visual Studio Code
+- Node.js 18.0 or later (for Tailwind CSS)
+- npm (for managing frontend dependencies)
+- A modern web browser

+For more information about Tailwind CSS setup and usage in this project, see the [Tailwind CSS Setup Guide](Yucca.Web/TAILWIND-README.md).

 ## Web Application Architecture

 ![Solution Architecture](doc/arch.png)